-The regional threat status of amphibians was assessed in April 2024.
-This assessment covers all amphibian taxa in the region, following standardised methodology for regional threat assessments as shown in Appendix 1, the list of regional qualifiers in Appendix 2, and the list of national qualifiers in Appendix 3.
-The national threat assessments and national qualifiers were from Burns et al. (2018).
-All the taxa in this regional assessment were classified following Burns et al. (2018) as: 'taxonomically determinate', i.e., legitimately, and effectively published and generally accepted by relevant experts as distinct; and 'taxonomically indeterminate', i.e., used loosely to include both undescribed entities which still require formal taxonomic research to confirm their validity and provide them with a formal name and, occasionally, described species whose taxonomic validity is in question.
+The regional threat status of amphibians was assessed in April 2025.
+This assessment covers all amphibian taxa in the region, following standardised methodology for regional threat assessments as shown in Appendix 1, and using the list of regional- and national-qualifiers in Appendix 2 and Appendix 3, respectively.
+The regional boundary for Otago is shown in Appendix 4.
+The national threat assessments and national qualifiers were from Burns et al. (2025).
+All the taxa in this regional assessment were classified following Burns et al. (2025) as: 'taxonomically determinate', i.e., legitimately, and effectively published and generally accepted by relevant experts as distinct; and 'taxonomically indeterminate / unresolved', i.e., used loosely to include both undescribed entities which still require formal taxonomic research to confirm their validity and provide them with a formal name and, occasionally, described species whose taxonomic validity is in question.

-Following the standardised methodology, amphibian taxa recognised in the NZTCS list (Burns et al. 2018) but not known to occur in Otago were first removed from consideration.
+Following the standardised methodology, amphibian taxa recognised in the NZTCS list (Burns et al. 2025) but not known to occur in Otago were first removed from consideration.
 The next step was to identify Nationally Threatened and At-Risk taxa that are present in the region.
 If more than 20% of the national population of native taxa are breeding or resident for more than half their life cycle in the region, they were assigned a National Stronghold status and the NZTCS criteria applied.
 In this exercise, the regional conservation status must not be of a lower threat status than the national status.